bienflorencia/rBiodiversidata/Useful Scripts/README.md

 This script uses the function `GNcountrySubdivision()` from the R package [**geonames**](https://cran.r-project.org/web/packages/geonames/).

+- To use the API:
+  1. Create a user at https://www.geonames.org/login
+  2. Use it options(geonamesUsername="YOUR-USER-NAME")

 <br>

 #### Code used for the [Biodiversidata](https://biodiversidata.org) Project.
 For more information about Biodiversidata, contact [Florencia Grattarola](mailto:flograttarola@gmail.com)